Colposcopy – Glengarry Private Hospital, Perth

 What does having an abnormal smear test result mean?

-When the scientists who examine smears looked at your smear in the lab, they detected either “high risk” HPV, and/or cells that looked “different” from normal cells.
-An abnormal smear test result may indicate the presence of
+When the scientists who examine smears looked at your smear in the lab, they detected either “high risk” or “other” HPV, and possibly cells that looked different from the normal cells.
+An abnormal smear test result may indicate the presence of:

 - HPV (Human Papillomavirus).
-This extremely common infection is the main target of the smear.
-If you have the riskiest type, colposcopy is needed.
+Detecting this extremely common virus is now the first part of the smear.
+If you have the riskiest type of HPV, colposcopy is needed.
+If you have the less risky type, you can repeat the smear in a year.

 - Low grade abnormal change.
-This is due to changes caused by HPV or other causes, causing a reaction to the cells on the cervix.
-Usually it will settle with time, but high grade change does need to be ruled out with colposcopy.
+This is due to changes caused by HPV or other causes, causing a reaction by the cells on the cervix.
+Usually it will settle with time, but if it persists high grade change does need to be ruled out with colposcopy.

-- High grade abnormal change.
-High grade change is a significant pre-cancer.
+- High grade abnormal cell change.
+High grade change is where there may be a significant pre-cancerous change.
 In other words, if it were left, it might develop into cancer of the cervix.
-This can almost always be sorted out simply, as long as we see you in good time.
+This change can almost always be sorted out simply, as long as we see you in good time.

 - Bacterial infection.
-Swabs and antibiotics can be helpful in diagnosing & clearing abnormal PAP smear changes due to infection.
+Swabs and antibiotics can be helpful in diagnosing & clearing some abnormal cell changes that are due to infection.

 - Aging.
 Thin skin seen in older women can get infected causing changes that mimic pre-cancerous changes.

 - “Normal” inflammation or cervicitis.
+This is very common.
 Often this mild irritation settles down by itself with no treatment.

 Does an abnormal smear mean I have cancer of the cervix?